Transiting Exoplanet Survey Satellite: Count of exoplanets in 2021

+TOI-1231 b

 On 17 May 2021, an international team of scientists, including researchers from NASA's Jet Propulsion Laboratory and the University of New Mexico, reported, and confirmed by a ground based telescope, the space telescope's first discovery of a Neptune-sized exoplanet, TOI-1231 b, inside a habitable zone.
 The planet orbits a nearby red dwarf star, 90 light-years away in the Vela constellation.

 Exoplanet search programs

 The TESS Objects of Interest (TOI) are assigned by the TESS team and the Community TOIs (CTOI) are assigned by independent researchers.
 The primary mission of TESS produced 2241 TOIs.
 Other small and large collaborations of researchers try to confirm the TOIs and CTOIs, or try to find new CTOIs.

 Some of the collaborations with names that are searching exclusively for TESS planets are: